loglizzy/better-dex/README.md

 ![screenshot](github/property-search.png)

 # Contribute
-Wanna change anything just commit to the alternative branch(ik nobody is going to but ok)
+Wanna change anything just commit to the `dev` branch(ik nobody is going to but ok)